AIG to buy reinsurer Validus for $5.56 billion

 Citigroup Global Markets Inc, Perella Weinberg Partners LP and Debevoise & Plimpton LLP advised AIG.
 Validus was advised by J.P.
 Morgan Securities LLC and Skadden, Arps, Slate, Meagher & Flom LLP.

-Reporting by Nikhil Subba and Sweta Singh in Bengaluru; Editing by Supriya Kurane and Sayantani Ghosh
+Reporting by Nikhil Subba and Sweta Singh in Bengaluru; Additional reporting by Suzanne Barlyn in New York; Editing by Supriya Kurane, Sayantani Ghosh and Frances Kerry